ryanholzapfel/FlairCompiler/README.md

 Three address code generation works by checking each level of the tree below a return expression node.
 At each level, if there is an operator, it creates a three address code with the operator it finds, and creates two new three address code identifiers for the two operators, and looks at their respective trees.
 If there is no operation found, it walks the next level down the tree.
 When it gets to the factor level, it checks for literals and identifiers, and if one of those are found, it's value/id is passed into a new three address code.
 A possible optimization would be to pass the value/id back to the three address code where the operation is instead of having it in its own three address code.
 Currently, we are unable to process function calls or complex expressions (factors that resolve to expressions).

+Currently broken tm code is generated for Doubler.flr we still see this as progress as now our code generator is morphing from a hard coded version to a more automated compiler that will be able to handle more than just one program

 ## Files specific to this submission
 Project 6